Qapik Attagutsiak: Recognition

 In 2012, Attagutsiak received the Queen Elizabeth II Diamond Jubilee Medal, which is awarded "to honour significant contributions and achievements by Canadians".
 In January 2020, a ceremony in Gatineau was organised by Parks Canada and the Canadian Armed Forces at the Canadian Museum of History to honour Attagutsiak's contributions as the only known surviving representative of the wartime efforts by Inuit communities during World War II.
 Jonathan Wilkinson, the Minister of Environment and Climate Change and Minister responsible for Parks Canada, named her one of Parks Canada's Hometown Heroes.

-Attagutsiak has also been acknowledged for her work as a health professional.
-Parks Canada has credited Attagutsiak with being "instrumental in helping establish the Akausivik Inuit Family Health Team - Medical Centre in Ottawa" in her capacity as a midwife.
-She has also contributed to academic studies of health promotion, and the use of technology to improve health outcomes, among Inuit living in cities.
+Attagutsiak was also acknowledged for her work as a health professional.
+Parks Canada credited Attagutsiak with being "instrumental in helping establish the Akausivik Inuit Family Health Team - Medical Centre in Ottawa" in her capacity as a midwife.
+She also contributed to academic studies of health promotion, and the use of technology to improve health outcomes, among Inuit living in cities.

-Attagutsiak has for several years been the eldest elder in Arctic Bay, and has been called a "revered elder" in Nunatsiaq News.
+Attagutsiak was for several years the oldest Elder in Arctic Bay, and was called a "revered elder" in Nunatsiaq News.
 In 2014, a photo by Clare Kines that documented Attagutsiak's traditional lifestyle was a finalist in the Global Arctic Awards International Photography Competition, and was exhibited internationally.

+Death

+Attagutsiak died in Ottawa on 14 December 2023, at the age of 103.